Advanced WordPress User Management Plugin

 Conclusion

-By the end of the day we expect you to be able to better manage and collect your user information, and we are sure this will help you in the decision making process.
+By the end of the day, we expect you to be able to manage better and collect your user information, and we are sure this will help you in the decision-making process.

-If you are using WooCommerce for your online store, be sure to also check out our WooCommerce Customer Management Guide.
+If you are using WooCommerce for your online store, be sure also to check out our WooCommerce Customer Management Guide.

 We hope you have enjoyed this article, and see you next time!